 What to wear

-As I mentioned, the weather is unpredictable and mostly not ideal.
-Here are my recommendations on what to wear when visiting the Cliffs of Moher:
+As I mentioned, the weather is unpredictable and mostly not ideal, so here are recommendations on what to wear (and NOT wear) when visiting the Cliffs of Moher:

-- Wear some sort of rain jacket.
+- DO wear some sort of rain jacket.
 An umbrella is out of the question due to the wind and you never know when rain will pop up.
 It is also not uncommon to get water spraying from the ocean that rides the wind up the cliffs.

-- If you are going to wear a scarf, have it tucked into your jacket and secure.
+- BE CAUTIOUS with a scarf; have it tucked into your jacket and secured.
 I saw many scarves wrapped around the barbed wire fence that runs along the trail around the cliffs.